masteringmodernpayments/book/background_worker.md

 end
 ```

 Again, pretty straightforward.
 Sidekiq will create an instance of your job class and call `#perform` on it with a hash of values that you pass in to the queue, which we'll get to in a second.
-We look up a `Transaction` record, initiate the charge, and capture any errors that happen along the way.
+We look up the relevant `Sale` record and tell it to process using the state machine event we set up earlier using `AASM`.

 Now, in the TransactionsController, replace the transaction processing code with a call to `perform_async`, like so: